TrendingTechnology/larua/README.md

 A [Ghost](http://github.com/tryghost/ghost/) theme which is loosely based on [Material Design principles](http://www.google.com/design/spec/what-is-material/environment.html).

 # Design & features
-- Ability to set your own site logo and cover image
+- Ability to set your own site logo ~~and cover image~~ (cover image has been removed as of 0.9.8)
 - Shows last 5 featured posts in a slider (need the API to be enabled in Ghost Dashboard -> Labs -> API).
 - Navigation menu can be setup using the Ghost settings panel -> navigation option.
 - Also includes a 'side swipe' hamburgermenu on phones.
 - Custom error, tag and author pages.
-- Author section at the bottom of each post incl. avatar, user bio, website and social icons.
+- ~~Author section at the bottom of each post incl. avatar, user bio, website and social icons.~~ (Temporarily disabled since 0.9.8)
 - Shows pagination when available (aka when there are enough posts) in footer.
 - Optimised for different form factors
 - Seperated parts of the code in 'partials'